abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--upload-only`

+> [!IMPORTANT]
-_**Additional Usage Notes:**_ To ensure that data deleted locally remains accessible online, you can use the 'no_remote_delete' option.
+> To ensure that data deleted locally remains accessible online, you can use the 'no_remote_delete' option.
 If you want to delete the data from your local storage after a successful upload to Microsoft OneDrive, you can use the 'remove_source_files' option.

 ### user_agent
 _**Description:**_ This configuration option controls the 'User-Agent' request header that is presented to Microsoft Graph API when accessing the Microsoft OneDrive service.
 This string lets servers and network peers identify the application, operating system, vendor, and/or version of the application making the request.
 We recommend users not to tamper with this option unless strictly necessary.